The Future of AR and “The Next Big Thing” Illusion

 It’s a dealbreaker for the entire technology.

 So models just need to get slightly faster.
 And there’s no way they won’t, when they’ve improved literally 100x in just the past few years.
-No major innovations are needed beyond what even big, lumbering companies have already proven they can do in very recent history.

 Especially because, unlike with virtual reality controllers, mice, or even phone screens, you’re literally just poking at air.
 There’s no clicking or vibrating sensation or even just the feeling of successfully touching something.